rougin/slytherin/README.md

 In the current state of PHP ecosystem, the mostly used PHP frameworks are [Symfony](http://symfony.com) and [Laravel](https://laravel.com) which provide great tools for every PHP software engineer.
 While the said PHP frameworks provide a kitchen-sink solution for every need (e.g., content management system (CMS), CRUD, etc.), they are often overkill, overwhelming at first, or sometimes uses a strict directory structure.

-With this, Slytherin tries an alternative approach to only require the basic tools (e.g., HTTP and Routing) and let the application evolve from a simple API tool to a full-featured web application.
-With no defined directory structure, Slytherin can be used to mix and match any structure based on the application's requirements and to tap more of the open-source packages in the PHP ecosystem.
+With this, Slytherin tries an alternative approach to only require the basic tools like [HTTP][link-wiki-http] and [Routing][link-wiki-routing] and let the application evolve from a simple API tool to a full-featured web application.
+With no defined directory structure, Slytherin can be used to mix and match any structure based on the application's requirements and to encourage the use of open-source packages in the PHP ecosystem.

 ## Basic Example